-RDFI Alert is one of the services in the Federal Reserve Banks suite of FedACH Risk Management Services.
+RDFI Alert is one of the services in the Federal Reserve Bank’s suite of FedACH Risk Management Services.

 The RDFI Alert Service allows you, the RDFI, to establish threshold dollar values for incoming FedACH files and/or batches.
 FedACH creates files prior to the posting of the settlement to your Federal Reserve account and sends any alert emails to your designated email contacts at the time of file distribution.
 If you receive a file or batch exceeding your thresholds, the service alerts you to the condition, making you aware of potential significant value impact to your Federal Reserve account.

-Item/addenda count is a proxy for the size of a file.
+Entry count is a proxy for the size of a file.
 While the best indicator of significant impact to the RDFI will be the dollar value, an abnormal file size can be an indicator of fraud or an indication of a large error.
 Identifying this condition early may prevent a customer service issue.

-Criteria can be set for debit and/or credit dollar value and/or for transaction (items and addenda) count.
-Once thresholds are set, all batches associated with your RDFI RTN contained in the outgoing file will be summarized at the file level for debit and/or credit value and/or item/addenda count.
-The same thresholds apply to all your files and to all of your receipt points.
-A threshold value of zero means any files exceeding a cumulative debit, credit and/or item/addenda count value greater than zero will trigger an alert.
+Criteria can be set for debit and/or credit dollar value and/or for transaction (entries + addenda) count.
+Once criteria are set, all batches associated with your RDFI ABA contained in the outgoing file will be summarized at the file level for debit and/or credit value and/or entry + addenda count.
+The same thresholds apply to all your files and to all your receipt points.
+A threshold value of zero means any files exceeding a cumulative debit, credit and/or entry + addenda count value greater than zero will trigger an alert.
 A blank threshold value means files will not be monitored for value and/or count.
 The service sends an alert email if one or more threshold values are exceeded.